NuGet/NuGetDocs/site/Docs/Reference/Package-Restore.markdown

 ### Command-Line Package Restore wrapped in MSBuild

-In order to use the command line based approach with existing build servers, such as [Team Foundation Build], it's often desirable to wrap the command line in a regular MSBuild project as this has the following advantages:
+In order to use the command line based approach with existing build servers, such as [Team Foundation Build](http://msdn.microsoft.com/en-us/library/ms181710(v=VS.90).aspx), it's often desirable to wrap the command line in a regular MSBuild project as this has the following advantages:

 1. Existing build servers already have support for running MSBuild projects
 2. Many projects already have their own MSBuild-based build process